Admission is free and open to the public! Certain programs and events may have an associated cost.

 The Arts & Humanities Council of Tulsa is a private, 501(c)(3) nonprofit corporation, that depends on the financial support of individuals, corporations, and foundations for its existence.
-Since 1961, AHCT has provided area youth and adults with outstanding educational opportunities.
-Today, our programs provide opportunities for more than 62,000 youth and adults, mostly from at-risk and underserved communities, throughout Tulsa County.
-There are many ways for you to become involved and support what we are doing.
 Consider making a donation today!

 $2 covered parking is available in the North Parking Garage just north of the BOK Tower on Main Street between First and Archer Streets.
 Operated by Central Parking.
 Available Thurs, Fri, Sat after 6pm.

 Spaces at the Hardesty Arts Center are available to rent for your next event.
-Visit our rentals page for more information, or contact venue managers Adrian Events at 918.504.4496 or email firstname.lastname@example.org.
-Adrian Events also manages the historic Harwelden Mansion.
+Visit our rentals page for more information, or contact Private Event Manager Ricky Torix at email@example.com.
+We also manage the historic Harwelden Mansion.
 You can learn more about rentals of Harwelden by visiting www.harweldenmansion.com.

 AHHA is an equal access environment; everyone who uses our resources or participates in our activities is able to do so comfortably and efficiently.